-Dry your wool carpet in an airy space to prevent mold and mildew growth.
+Dry your wool rug in an airy space to prevent mold and mildew growth.
 If kept wet for a long time, wool carpets can also develop an unpleasant odor.

 3. Household Detergents

 A gentle household detergent can clean up wool carpet stains.
-Avoid using detergents with chlorine, ammonia, or other bleaches on your wool carpet.
+Avoid using detergents with chlorine, ammonia, or other bleaches.

 - Mix your household detergent with a bucket of cold water.
 Dip a sponge in the water and use it to scrub your carpet.